A loss discounting framework for model averaging and selection in time series models: Examples

 \subsection{Foreign Exchange Forecasts}

-Exchange rate forecasting is a popular, important and actively researched topic in economics and finance \citep[see][for a comprehensive review]{ROSSI2013}.
-The random walk is a typical benchmark in the literature as it corresponds to the claim that the exchange rates are unpredictable.
-In the review, \cite{ROSSI2013} argues that there is an evidence suggesting that the predictive ability of the economic variables might be time-varying.
-In this light, \citet{Koop2020} consider forecast combination using DML for a pool of Time-Varying Parameter Bayesian Vector Autoregressive (TVP-BVAR) models with different subsets of economic fundamentals.
+We consider exchange rate forecasting \citep[see][for a comprehensive review]{ROSSI2013}.
+The random walk is a typical benchmark as it corresponds to the claim that the exchange rates are unpredictable but \cite{ROSSI2013} argues that economic variables can have time-varying predictive power. \citet{Koop2020} consider exploiting this predictive ability using DML with a pool of Time-Varying Parameter Bayesian Vector Autoregressive (TVP-BVAR) models with different subsets of economic fundamentals.
+We closely follow their set-up. \ref{appendix:tvp-var} and \ref{appendix:fx-model-param} describe the model.\footnote{ Following \citet{koop2013large} we adopt an Exponentially Weighted Moving Average (EWMA) estimator for the measurement covariance matrix to avoid the need for the posterior simulation for multivariate stochastic volatility.
+This is different than \citet{Koop2020} who use the approximation derived by \citet{triantafyllopoulos2011time}}

-We conduct a comprehensive analysis of the benefits of the LDF framework.
-In the first part, we compare various competing model averaging techniques in terms of log-scores and we show that LDF offers superior performance.
-Then we shift our attention to LDF framework used in the context of model selection and there we not only show that the double discounting configuration achieves better log-scores but we also demonstrate how these differences in scores manifest themselves in an economic evaluation.
-In the economic evaluation we construct a long-short currency portfolio based on the outputs of each model.
-In this analysis we first conduct the model selection based on models' log-scores, then, we use the ideas inspired by the work of \citet{loaiza2021focused} and \citet{lavine2021adaptive} to construct a scoring function focused to optimise the model performance as measured by Sharpe ratio to show that our framework also works well with generalised scoring or loss function.

-We will follow closely the set up of \citet{Koop2020}.
-An outline of the model is given in \ref{appendix:tvp-var}, additional details regarding the model parameters are provided in \ref{appendix:fx-model-param}, and the full information can be found in \citet{Koop2020}\footnote{ Following \citet{koop2013large} we adopt an Exponentially Weighted Moving Average (EWMA) estimator for the measurement covariance matrix to avoid the need for the posterior simulation for multivariate stochastic volatility.
-This is different than \citet{Koop2020} who use the approximation derived by \citet{triantafyllopoulos2011time}}.